jedi661/UoFiddler/README.md

 - Page up page down also changes the tabs
 - Textures: Added a sound function that allows only the sound to be heard while deactivating the MessageBox when the sound function is active.
 - TileData LandTile: Sound enabled during caching.
+- Added a label that continuously displays the decimal ID of the position.
+Clicking on the label will insert the ID into the textbox.

 Version 4.11.18
 - Added a Performzoomstep to the map.